top of page

 Do it for example while you are engaged in your kitchen, preparing food.

-Stop 2 seconds and ask yourself: What do I feel now, at this very moment in my body?
+Stop for 2 deep breath and ask yourself: What do I feel now, at this very moment in my body?
 Observe what you might notice.

 Have a good practice and remember, always with you on the journey!